iamyoukou/sdf3d/README.md

 The solid voxelization of the Stanford Bunny still shows errors.

 ![error](./image/error.png)

+# Limitation
+Based on experiments and observations, using `dot(AP, N)` to decide whether a point is inside or outside a mesh shows limitations ([Fuhrmann, 2003] points out the similar thing).

+From my experience, if there are "sharp" parts in a mesh, some points around those sharp areas are decided to be inside the mesh.
+For example, the area around ears of the bunny.

+Although selectively choosing thresholds (or tolerance value in [Fuhrmann, 2003]) can somewhat reduce errors, its effect is limited.

+Currently, this method is sufficient for me.
+But I will keep an eye on finding an alternative one.

 # Reference
 [Fuhrmann,2003] Fuhrmann, Arnulph, Gerrit Sobotka, and Clemens Groß.
 "Distance fields for rapid collision detection in physically based modeling."
 Proceedings of GraphiCon 2003.
 2003.